 You will have direct contact with patients from the first term.

 Students on the six-year undergraduate programme obtain a BSc in addition to their MBBS.

 You will have access to teaching with a strong scientific emphasis throughout your programme.
 Consequently, you will develop skills in research techniques and methodology and an ability to apply evidence-based medicine wherever you practise.

 Please note that the curriculum of this course is currently being reviewed as part of a College-wide process to introduce a standardised modular structure.
 As a result, the content and assessment structures of this course may change for your year of entry.
 We therefore recommend that you check this course page before finalising your application and after submitting it as we will aim to update this page as soon as any changes are ratified by the College.

 Years 1 and 2

 Focus on the scientific basis of medicine and introductory clinical experience.
 Teaching is delivered through a range of lectures, tutorials and problem-based learning sessions.

 Three 10-week hospital attachments covering General Medicine and Surgery, complemented by a central teaching programme and e-learning.

 Working towards the BSc - undertaking a series of modules and a supervised research project or a specialist course, giving you an opportunity to delve deeply into a subject that catches your interest.

-A dedicated Pathology course followed by a year of clinical specialties in rotation, including Obstetrics and Gynaecology, Psychiatry, General Practice and Paediatrics.
+A dedicated Pathology course followed by a year of clinical specialities in rotation, including Obstetrics and Gynaecology, Psychiatry, General Practice and Paediatrics.